Discernment

 Discernment: test spirits, unmask false peace, and guard the flock.

 Our Lord warned explicitly that false shepherds would arise clothed in the appearance of righteousness.
-"Beware of false prophets, who come to you in the clothing of sheep, but inwardly they are ravening wolves."1 The danger of such men lies not in open hostility to the faith, but in their ability to conceal error beneath familiar language, devotions, and externals.
-In times of crisis, these wolves do not attack doctrine directly; they suffocate it by silence.
+Their danger lies not in open hostility to the Faith, but in their ability to conceal error beneath familiar language, devotions, and externals.
+In times of crisis, such wolves often do not attack doctrine frontally.
+They suffocate it by silence.

-The wolf in sheep's clothing does not deny truth outright.
+The wolf in sheep's clothing does not usually deny truth outright.
 He reframes it as imprudent, untimely, excessive, or harmful.
-He does not refute the prophet; he discredits him.
-He does not argue doctrine; he manages perception.
+He does not refute the prophet.
+He discredits him.
+He does not argue doctrine cleanly.
+He manages perception.
 His authority rests not on truth, but on access, numbers, and institutional survival.

-In the present crisis, this pattern is visible within identifiable groups that claim fidelity to tradition while suppressing the truth necessary to preserve it.
+In the present crisis, this pattern is visible in identifiable bodies that claim fidelity to tradition while suppressing the truth necessary to preserve it.
 The Novus Ordo manifests the public face of the Vatican II antichurch more openly.
-SSPX, FSSP, ICKSP, and similar bodies become more dangerous in another way: they look safer while keeping souls under the same false order.
+SSPX, FSSP, ICKSP, and similar bodies become more dangerous in another way.
+They look safer while keeping souls under the same false order.

-The Society of Saint Pius X publicly acknowledges doctrinal corruption in the modern establishment, yet refuses to draw the necessary conclusion regarding authority.
+The Society of St. Pius X publicly acknowledges doctrinal corruption in the modern establishment, yet refuses to draw the necessary conclusion regarding authority.
 By recognizing claimants who contradict the perennial Magisterium while simultaneously resisting their commands, the Society normalizes contradiction as a permanent state.
 Priests and faithful who speak openly of the Vatican II antichurch are silenced, warned, or marginalized.
 The prophetic voice is permitted only so long as it does not expose the root of the crisis.
-This is not neutrality; it is containment.2
+This is not neutrality.
+It is containment.

-The Fraternity of Saint Peter, the Institute of Christ the King, and similar institutes suppress truth by omission.
-They categorically refuse to preach the crisis of the Church, instruct the faithful to ignore questions of authority, and discourage discussion of doctrinal rupture.
-One of their priests summarized this posture plainly when he stated that his parishioners were "too busy trying to become holy" to concern themselves with the crisis in the Church.
-Holiness, however, cannot be separated from truth.
-Silence here does not preserve faith; it prevents discernment.3
+The Fraternity of St. Peter, the Institute of Christ the King, and similar institutes suppress truth by omission.
+They refuse to preach the crisis of the Church, instruct the faithful to ignore questions of authority, and discourage discussion of doctrinal rupture.
+Some of their clergy state plainly that their people are too busy trying to become holy to concern themselves with the crisis.
+But holiness cannot be separated from truth.
+Silence here does not preserve faith.
+It prevents discernment.

-These groups retain traditional externals-vestments, chant, rubrics-while remaining in submission to a structure that contradicts Catholic doctrine.
+These groups retain traditional externals, vestments, chant, and rubrics while remaining in submission to a structure that contradicts Catholic doctrine.
 This creates a powerful illusion of safety.
 The faithful are given beauty without clarity, reverence without truth, and obedience without authority.
 The wolf hides not by changing appearance, but by preserving it.

-The same suppression occurs within the domestic sphere.
+The same suppression can occur in the home.
 Fathers who silence doctrinal truth to preserve emotional peace act as wolves toward their own households.
-When a wife or child speaks truth regarding error, discipline, or sacrifice, and is silenced for being "divisive," authority has turned predatory.
-The shepherd becomes a wolf not by cruelty, but by refusing to defend the flock from error.4
+When a wife or child speaks truth regarding error, discipline, or sacrifice, and is silenced for being divisive, authority has turned predatory.
+The shepherd becomes a wolf not by open cruelty, but by refusing to defend the flock from error.

 The presence of wolves does not negate the Church.
 It confirms her Lord's warning.
 The faithful must therefore reject silence masquerading as prudence and unity built on omission.
 Where the prophet is silenced, the wolf is already feeding.